maptv/decalendar/intro.md

 The only tools Instead of attributing events to  Deirenism encourages its adherents to not view occurences  created our universe as the perfect match which required constant upkeep and adjustment.
 Therefore, Deirenists At the core of Deirenism is a secular life philosophy called Irenism which asserts that people can lead fulfilling, meaningful lives without religion.

 Irenism can be suitable for Agnostics, Atheists, Humanists, and other irreligious people.
 At the core of   Adherents of Deirenism and Irenism are called Deirenists and Irenists.

-The adherents of Religious tolerance and respect for the cultures and beliefs of others is central also striving to unify.
-The name Deirenism combines

-Irenic conduct is the highest, most ethical, most moral conduct. instead of revelation and any other kind of divine intervention .

-Irenism is a life philosophy that serves as the secular complement to Deirenism.